jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Many excellent software engineering podcasts are no longer active.
 That’s okay.
 Software engineering discussions often age better than framework tutorials.

-The show ended several years ago, but most episodes are still highly relevant.

-Here are some I follow on my playlist:
+Here are some I follow:
 * Career and Industry:
     * [Soft Skills Engineer](https://softskills.audio/) - A weekly advice podcast where the two hosts answer questions about careers and less about technology.
 Best for: early and mid-career engineers navigating workplace dynamics.
     * [Pragmatism in Practice](https://www.thoughtworks.com/en-us/insights/podcasts/pragmatism-in-practice) - Conversations about the latest business ideas in the industry from Thoughtworks.
     * [Technology Podcast](https://www.thoughtworks.com/en-us/insights/podcasts/technology-podcasts) - Conversations about the latest technical ideas in the industry from Thoughtworks.
     * [Smart Talks with IBM](https://www.ibm.com/think/podcasts/smart-talks) - Cutting edge work at IBM or an extended commercial.
 * Software Craftsmanship:
     * [Coding Blocks](https://www.codingblocks.net/) - Conversational style among three software developer friends and coworkers.
-They retired it a couple years ago, but several of us on their [Slack](https://www.codingblocks.net/slack/) group are doing a relisten.
+They retired the podcast a couple years ago, but several of us on their [Slack](https://www.codingblocks.net/slack/) group are doing a relisten.
 Best for: developers who enjoy conversational deep dives into engineering practices.
     * [Tabs and Spaces](https://open.spotify.com/show/05xweMLT3cConDizrKFIgR) - The British version of Coding Blocks.
 The podcast has also been retired.
 I was a guest on three episodes.
-Links to these and my other guest appearances can be found at [Guest Appearances](https://jhumelsine.github.io/about#other-appearances).
+Links to these podcats episodes and my other guest appearances can be found at [Guest Appearances](https://jhumelsine.github.io/about#other-appearances).
     * [Clean Coders](https://podcasts.apple.com/us/podcast/clean-coders-podcast/id1497337173) - General industry discussion.
 * Architecture and Design:
     * [The Engineering Room](https://rss.com/podcasts/theengineeringroom/) - Interview formatted podcast with industry leaders interviewed by Dave Farley.